- 2foodtrippers Strasbourg Food Guide

 Jacques Bockel is located at 10 Rue Vieux Marché aux Poissons, 67000 Strasbourg, France.

 Oenosphere is part wine shop, part enoteca (wine bar) and 100% recommended.
-This wine lover’s mecca sells a wide variety of curated local wine from boxed wine to high quality bottles.
+This wine lover’s mecca sells a wide variety of curated local wine from boxed wine to high-quality bottles.
 We will long remember the 2009 Riesling Kastelbari from the vineyards of Anna & André Durrmann.
 After drinking a glass of this funky Riesling, we returned a couple days later to buy a bottle.
 When you visit, be sure to chat with Benoit Hecker – he has a wealth of knowledge about Alsatian wines along with surprising insights on the local food scene.
+Plus, he’s a great resource for things to do in Strasbourg.

 Oenosphère is located at 33 Rue de Zurich, 67000 Strasbourg, France.